NetGalley Review: Is NetGalley Worth It? w/ 50% Off Coupon!

-NetGalley deals with ARCs (Advanced Reading Copies) that are delivered to professional readers who in turn give a review.
+NetGalley deals with ARCs (Advanced Reader Copies) that are delivered to readers who in turn give a review.
 This helps to promote books and authors.
 NetGalley is used by most of the large traditional publishers, so your book will be in good company if you do decide to use it.

 NOTE: If you believe that you can't give a copy of your book in return for a review on Amazon, then be sure to watch this.

 Normally ARCs are only distributed to readers by the publisher (or by the author in the case of self-publishing).
 So, in order to get your hands on one, you would basically need to know the author or have a friend at the publishing house and contact that person directly.
 But NetGalley takes that burden off those requesting to read.
 As an author, you submit your ebook ARC to NetGalley, which then opens it up to those looking to review books.